Constantine Hering: Career

-He was one of the pioneers of homeopathy in the United States of America and helped to disseminate homeopathy there.
-He founded a homeopathic school, the first of its kind in any country.
-From 1845 until 1869 he filled the chairs of institutes of medicine and materia medica in the Philadelphia College of Homeopathy.
-He devoted much study to cures for the bites of venomous serpents and for hydrophobia, and developed many of Hahnemann's theories.
+From 1845 until 1869 he served as chair of institutes of medicine and materia medica in the Philadelphia College of Homeopathy.
+He studied cures for the bites of venomous snakes and for hydrophobia, and developed many of Hahnemann's theories.
+In 1869, the Philadelphia College of Homeopathy merged with Hahnemann Medical College and Hering served as professor of institutes and materia medica from 1869 to 1871.

 He introduced a number of homeopathic remedies to the materia medica, including Lachesis, Psorinum and Glonoinum.